hugh-braico/slowtrainroll.in/docs/contributing-vods.md

 between two players.
 Right now there's only one mostly-empty row representing a set.

-The first order of business is to fill out some basic info about your event:
+The first order of business is to fill out some basic info about the event:

 * **Event Name:** The name of the event the set is being played in.
 	* Use "Casual Matches" if it's not any particular event or tournament.